emnify/product-docs/docs/how-tos/multi-inclusive-volumes.md

-# How to set up multi-inclusive volumes
+# Set up multi-inclusive volumes

 We introduced a multi-inclusive volumes feature, allowing you to manage different tariffs and data plans from a single account.
 These volumes are managed within [coverage policies](/services/endpoint-management-and-group-policies#coverage-policies).